ThatCoryGirl/Project3-CrimeData/README.md

 # **Analysis and Conclusions**

-- Fentanyl deaths due to overdose skyrocketed in 2013-2014.
 - Methamphetamine overdoses dropped/slowed significantly once Fentanyl became popular.
-- Most overdoses happen between the ages of 25-54 years old.
+- Most overdoses happen between the ages of 25-35 years old.
 - Men are more likely to overdose compared to women.
 - Drug overdoses only continue to rise as time persists.
+- We chose to start our datasets from 1999 because that was the beginning of prescription opioid overdose deaths
+- The rise in heroin overdoses occured in 2010.
+- The start of synthetic opioid overdoses such as Fentanyl started in 2013-2014.
+- Illicitly manufactured fentanyl (IMF) is the driving force for opioid overdoses in the U.S. entering through the Southern land border through Mexico.

 # **Bumps in the Road**